openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

 Step 2: Disk Formatting
 -----------------------
 .. note::
    Note that if you want to use systemd-boot instead of GRUB, you should not create a boot pool.
 This only applies to systemd-boot users.
-Also note that GRUB is not yet supported (I have not yet gotten it to work correctly).
-For now, please use systemd-boot with Fedora.
-Also note that systemd-boot is easier than GRUB to setup with Fedora.
+Also note that GRUB is not supported and will not be supported in the forseeable future.
+Systemd-boot is much easier than GRUB to setup with Fedora.

 #.
 Set a variable with the disk name::